 Console {

 Name = fd-cons # Name of the FD Console

 Password = yyy

 ...

 ClientACL = localhost-fd # everything allowed

 RestoreClientACL = test-fd # restore only

 BackupClientACL = production-fd # backup only

 }

 '''

-The ClientACL directive takes precedence over the RestoreClientACL and the to the Console named "fd-cons" will be able to run:
+The ClientACL directive takes precedence over the RestoreClientACL and the BackupClientACL.
+In the Console resource resource above, it means that the boonsole linked to the Console named "fd-cons" will be able to run: